laguiar/dca-optimizer/README.md

 ### TODOs

 - Add instructions to run the application locally or using a docker image.
-- Add new strategy: **_PORTFOLIO_** - all assets are going to be invested but the radio weight:target is used to balanced out over and under target assets.
 - Add a configuration option to consider the ATH distance in the calculations.
 - Payload validations.
 - Make it available on Heroku _(or maybe test Render out)_.